 Prepping the Box

 Build a strong foundation for your stuff by padding the bottom of each box.
-You can use bubble wrap, crumpled paper, or a bath towel.
+You can use bubble cushioning roll, crumpled paper, or a bath towel.
 This strengthens the box and adds an extra layer of protection if the bottom of the box gets wet or dirty during the move.
 Save more of that packing material to put on top of your stuff when you’ve filled the box.
 The box should feel firm when you push down on the top of it.
 If it feels squishy, reopen it and add some more packing material to fill it to capacity.

 Small and Heavy